Gies College of Business

 Students are responsible for meeting the requirements for graduation.
 Therefore, students should familiarize themselves with the requirements listed in this catalog and other information in the Office of Undergraduate Affairs, 1055 Business Instructional Facility, and should refer to them each time they plan their programs.
 The Gies College of Business requires that undergraduate degrees be completed in nine semesters or less.
 If you need assistance with course planning, consult the Office of Undergraduate Affairs.

 Any one of the MATH courses described below meets the Gies College of Business requirement.
 The most appropriate mathematics course depends on the student's background, interest, motivation, and objectives.
 Background can be evaluated in terms of mathematics courses already completed and the student's score on the ALEKS Math Placement Exam.
 Interest, motivation, and objectives must be determined by the student.
+Courses include MATH 115, MATH 220, MATH 221, MATH 231, MATH 234 (recommended for all students with an ALEKS score of 65 or higher), and STAT 100.

 Students must earn no fewer than 60 semester hours of University of Illinois Urbana-Champaign coursework applicable to their degree, including at least 21 credit hours of advanced coursework.